 Education: D.M.A., Oboe Performance and Literature, Eastman School of Music; M.M., Oboe Performance and Literature, Eastman School of Music; B.M., Oboe Performance, Houghton College

-Heather Armstrong is Associate Professor of Oboe, Double Reed Methods, and Theory at Luther College.
+Heather Armstrong is Professor of Oboe, Double Reed Methods, and Theory at Luther College.
 She is the principal oboist of Waterloo-Cedar Falls Symphony and is a founding member of the Talus Trio, a Luther College faculty woodwind trio that has performed around the Midwest.
 In the summer she serves on the faculty of Luther’s Dorian Summer Music Camps for middle school and high school students.

 Heather is enthusiastic about collaborating with living composers and performing their music.
 She has received grants from the Hanson Institute of American Music and Luther College’s Ylvisaker Endowment for Faculty Growth to support the commissioning and performing of new pieces.
 She regularly performs with the Iowa Composers Forum (ICF), and recently participated in an ICF project that took new music outside its usual home in the concert hall and presented it in smaller venues – at the Porter House Museum in Decorah, Iowa, and at the Figge Art Museum in Davenport, IA.
 Heather premiered Cast Me Away, a piece for oboe and percussion by Sun Mi Ro, at the International Double Reed Conference in Provo, UT, and in 2014 she collaborated with composer Brooke Joyce and the Waterloo-Cedar Falls Symphony to premiere Brooke’s oboe concerto Une Cité Moderne.
 She performed the concerto during the IDRS conference at Lawrence University in June 2017.